1) A number of new Halton and Peel cemeteries have been added to Canadian Headstones this summer:

 We look forward to seeing you at our meetings!

-We are fortunate to be located in an area where our local libraries are very supportive of genealogical pursuits and regularly schedule courses to upgrade our skills and broaden our horizons.
+We are fortunate to be in an area where our local libraries are truly supportive of genealogical pursuits and regularly schedule courses to upgrade our skills and broaden our horizons.

 OGS Webinars (Members Only)